-Section SECTION I: Project title and ID [related Fast Track] PROJECTS - UNDER TECHNICAL CO Location/ PEA/ Duration DNSIDERATION BY THE ICO ( 1.
-Total cost 2.
-Major source of financing 3.
-Co-financing Agency/donor 4.
-Counterpart Contribution NEW OR REVISED) ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 1.1 Empowering women and youth to participate in the coffee value chain in Uganda Location: Uganda PEA: Heritage Coffee Company Ltd. Duration: 2 years 1.
+Section SECTION I: Project title and ID [related Fast Track] PROJECTS - UNDER IMPLEMENTA Location/ PEA/ Duration TION/TO BE STARTED Total cost Major source of financing Co-financing Agency/donor Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 1.1 Empowering women and youth to participate in the coffee value chain through partnerships with a coffee roasting company and eco- tourism in Uganda Location: Uganda PEA: Heritage Coffee Company Ltd. Duration: 2 years 1.
 U\$\$760,000 2.
 U\$\$160,00 3.
 U\$\$600,000 4.
 U\$\$0 Proposal: PJ-95/16 The aim of this project is to improve the standard of living of women and youth growing coffee through improved and sustainable production, value addition and marketing systems.
 It will contribute to reducing the number of intermediaries in the domestic market chain, increasing their share of international prices (FOB price) ICO VSS: Feb 2016 CFC CC: Jan 2016 ICC: March 2016 Follow-up: With the technical assistance of the ICO Secretariat the project was designed and submitted to the CFC under its 7 th Open Call for Proposals.
 The Consultative Committee of the CFC at its meeting from 25 to 28 Jan 2016 recommended its approval.
 As required by the new project financing policy the CFC is seeking to identify a development impact partner before organising the launching of the project activities.
-The representative of the CFC will report.
-SECTION II : PROJECTS - UNDER IMPLEMENTA ATION/TO BE STARTED 2.1 Qualitative and quantitative rehabilitation of coffee with the aim of improving living conditions of coffee farmers afflicted and displaced by war in the Democratic Republic of Congo CFC/ICO/51 Location: Congo (Dem.
+A number of meetings between the ICO, CFC and potential donors have taken place and the outcome is still awaited.
+1.2 Qualitative and quantitative rehabilitation of coffee with the aim of improving living conditions of coffee farmers afflicted and displaced by war in the Democratic Republic of Congo CFC/ICO/51 Location: Congo (Dem.
 Rep.) PEA: VECO Duration: 3 years 1.
 US\$1,611,447 2.
 US\$1,368,990 3.
 US\$0 4.
-US\$242,455 Proposal: WP-Board 1055/08 VSC comments: EB-3951/08 EB-3960/09 Progress report: PJ-80/14 (Annex I) PJ-86/15 (Annex III) PJ-100/16 (Annex III) PJ-104/16 (Annex III) The aim of this project is to rehabilitate the coffee sector through the creation of centres for propagation and distribution, the establishment of extension and support teams and making available to farmers high performance cuttings, essential inputs and appropriate guidance.
+US\$242,455 Proposal: WP-Board 1055/08 VSC comments: EB-3951/08 EB-3960/09 Progress report: PJ-80/14 (Annex I) PJ-86/15 (Annex III) PJ-92/15 (Annex III) PJ-100/16 (Annex III) PJ-104/16 (Annex III) PJ-111/17 (Annex II) The aim of this project is to rehabilitate the coffee sector through the creation of centres for propagation and distribution, the establishment of extension and support teams and making available to farmers high performance cuttings, essential inputs and appropriate guidance.
 ICO VSC: Sep 2008 and Mar 2009 ICO ICC: Mar 2009 CFC CC: Jul 2011 CFC EB: Oct 2011 Follow-up: After the CFC appointed VECO (VREDESEILANDEN), a Belgium non-for-profit organization, as the PEA the project legal documents were signed in Nov 2013.
 The project was launched in Mar 2014.
 Activities are well underway in North and South Kivu.
 A consultant, Rabo International Advisory Services (RIAS) appointed by the CFC carried out a mid-term review in mid-Mar 2016.
-The ICO supervision has been delayed until Nov 2016.
-A progress report will be circulated in Sep 2016.
+The ICO supervision has been delayed due to security issues in the project areas.
+A progress report will be circulated in Mar 2017.